 (Matthew prior to being flown to Seattle 1 day old)

 At 3 days old my tiny son, was in total heart failure and not a candidate for surgery, but after pleading with our surgeon to at least try, Matthew had his first open heart surgery.
 He beat the odds and made it….
 He spent months in the hospital in 3 different states.
 I came to love many other heart families, we shared in each others joys and heart ache.
 I watched many of them loose their sweet little ones.
 At that point we started to celebrate each day, week, and month Matthew made it realizing that each day was gift.
+I went to a class to learn how to teach baby to roll over.
 Over the next three years our lives were dedicated to keeping him well enough for his next surgery.
 He was tube feed for almost 3 years, he did not go out into the general public in a effort to keep him well.
 We never knew what the next day would bring, after 14 surgery’s he has been stable and healthy the last 5 years.
 We still have issues come up, and every night I pray for his tiny heart to be strong, and for another day with my sweet little boy.

 (Matthew Sept 2010)